ls-cwi/heinz-app/README.md

 Installation
 ------------

 The app is packaged using [Maven](https://maven.apache.org/).
-If Maven is installed, the app can be built from source by downloading (or cloning) the package, opening a terminal in the root directory of the package, and executing the command `mvn install`.
+If Maven is installed, the app can be built from source by downloading (or cloning) the package from [the code repository on GitHub](https://github.com/ls-cwi/heinz-app), opening a terminal in the root directory of the package, and executing the command `mvn install`.
 Maven will then create a JAR file named heinz-cytoscape-app-*version*.jar in the `target/` directory.

 Once the app is built, it can be installed into Cytoscape simply by moving or copying the JAR file into the `$HOME/CytoscapeConfiguration/3/apps/installed/`